Horrible Bosses: Cast

 On July 27, 2010, Isaiah Mustafa was confirmed as joining the cast, appearing as Officer Wilkens.
 Ioan Gruffudd has a cameo as a male urophile prostitute erroneously hired as a hitman.
 Bob Newhart makes a cameo as sadistic Comnidyne CEO Louis Sherman.
 John Francis Daley, a screenwriter on the film, cameos as Nick's co-worker Carter.
 Meghan Markle has a role in the film as a FedEx girl.
-Brian George voices navigation-system operator Gregory, whose real name, Atmanan, the trio have difficulty pronouncing.
+Brian George voices navigation-system operator Gregory, whose real name, Atmanand, the trio have difficulty pronouncing.
 Chad Coleman appears as a bar owner.

 Production

 Development

-Markowitz's script for Horrible Bosses was sold at auction to New Line Cinema by Ratner's production company Rat Entertainment in 2005 for a six-figure amount.
+Michael Markowitz's script for Horrible Bosses was sold at auction to New Line Cinema by Brett Ratner's production company Rat Entertainment in 2005 for a six-figure amount.
 Ratner initially was interested in directing, but became occupied with directing the comedy Tower Heist.
 Frank Oz and David Dobkin were in talks to direct.
 Jonathan Goldstein and John Francis Daley rewrote the script in 2010, and the project went into production with Seth Gordon directing.

 Casting

 During the six-year development of the film, several actors were in negotiations to star, including Owen Wilson, Vince Vaughn, Matthew McConaughey, Ryan Reynolds, Dax Shepard, and Johnny Knoxville.
-Tom Cruise, Philip Seymour Hoffman, and Jeff Bridges had been approached by New Line Cinema to take the role of David Harkin, described as a psychopathic master manipulator with an attractive wife.
-Spacey signed up for the role in June 2010.
+Tom Cruise, Philip Seymour Hoffman, and Jeff Bridges had been approached by New Line Cinema to take the role of Dave Harken, described as a psychopathic master manipulator with an attractive wife.
+Kevin Spacey signed up for the role in June 2010.
 Ashton Kutcher was in talks to play Dale Arbus at two different points in the lengthy production, before the role ultimately went to Charlie Day.